hmcts/div-case-data-formatter/README.md

   * Using Intellij: edit Run Configuration and set Environment variables to `http_proxy=http://proxyout.reform.hmcts.net:8080;SPRING_PROFILES_ACTIVE=aat`
 * Run the tests with AAT config using `./gradlew clean functional`

+###Running additional tests in the Jenkins PR Pipeline

+1. Add one or more appropriate labels to your PR in GitHub.
+Valid labels are:

+- ```enable_fortify_scan```

+2. Trigger a build of your PR in Jenkins.
+Fortify scans will take place asynchronously as part of the Static Checks/Container Build step.
+- Check the Blue Ocean view for live monitoring, and review the logs once complete for any issues.
+- As Fortify scans execute during the Static Checks/Container Build step, you will need to ensure this is triggered by making a minor change to the PR, such as bumping the chart version.

 ## Developing

 **Coding style tests**